Laguna Art Museum: Art & Nature

 Annual events also included Art Auction: California Cool and Palette to Palate.

 Laguna Art Museum's Art Auction is one of the longest running art auctions in California and one of Orange County's most exciting art and social experiences.
 The art auction launched in 1983, and gradually became an important source of fundraising for education programs and exhibitions.

 Palette to Palate, which started in 2006, is an annual fundraising event that combines art and dining.
 Once a year, guests gather for a gourmet dinner in the company of several participating artists, whose artwork is displayed on the walls and tables.
 Later in the evening, their artwork is placed on sale and there is also a live-auction.
 Money raised from this event is used to support educational outreach programs and exhibitions.
 Events such as Palette to Palate demonstrate the museum's rich connection to Laguna Beach's artistic community, and its greater role as a social and cultural institution.

+Funding

+Since 1983, the Laguna Art Museum's annual California Cool Art Auction has acted as a fundraiser to support education programs and exhibits at the institution.